-The required clerkships are conducted primarily at Grady Memorial Hospital.
+The required clerkships are conducted at Grady Memorial Hospital and other MSM affiliate clinical sites.
 The elective clerkships may be taken at MSM, Emory University School of Medicine or any other LCME accredited medical school.
 Fully registered students at MSM are covered by malpractice insurance while on their clinical clerkships and while on approved elective rotations conducted at other LCME accredited institutions.

-In order to take an elective rotation at medical schools other than MSM or Emory, a student must be in good academic standing and have received prior institutional approval for elective credit.
+In order to take an elective rotation at medical schools other than MSM, a student must be in good academic standing and have received prior institutional approval for elective credit.
 No credit will be granted for unapproved electives.